joeyparrish/kinetoscope/hardware/README.md

      data to SRAM.
    - The registers and sync token allow the Sega to send commands to the microcontroller and wait for responses.
-   - The microcontroller is a Raspberry Pi Pico W, which is receives commands through the registers and sync token, and is responsible for WiFi/Ethernet and streaming video to SRAM.
+   - The microcontroller is a Raspberry Pi Pico W, which receives commands through the registers and sync token, and is responsible for WiFi/Ethernet and streaming video to SRAM.
 You can buy one here for $7 (as of September 2024): https://www.adafruit.com/product/5544